Santhoshkumard11/Voice-Collab-Deepgram/README.md

         - speak_args - If set to true then it speaks out the return string from the method
     - Add the number os phrases with which this method should be triggered in `COMMAND_MAPPINGS` dict in `_command_mapping.py` file, the key should match the key in the  `COMMAND_DETAILS` dict
 - Open developer tools from Help> Toggle Developer Tools in VS Code to see the logs
-- The speech recognition is done with **Google's free speech to text API** - get a paid API for a smoother experience
+- The speech recognition is done with **Deepgram's Deep Learning model**
 - Raise an issue if you're unable to resolve it yourself

 ## 💡 License